-It’s not just me.
-Other bloggers have some great advice when it comes to preserving and sharing memories and telling family stories and why it matters.
+When it comes to writing down memories and stories, bloggers have some great advice about preserving and sharing memories and telling family stories and why it matters.

 Here are two that give a poignant personal perspective: